Slow Cooker Gumbo

 Smoked Turkey and File Gumbo Pot Pie

 I’m a huge fan of gumbo.
 Taking the time to make a great roux really pays off with fantastic flavor.
 It’s my go-to comfort food during cooler times.
 Not that a good stew isn’t great when it’s cold out, but a gumbo is what a stew wants to grow up to be.
-This smoked turkey and file gumbo pot pie turns gumbo into a all-in-one-dish pot pie.
+This smoked turkey and file gumbo pot pie turns gumbo into an all-in-one-dish pot pie.
 The biscuits were crazy good.
 In fact, I was quite proud of myself.
 They came out great.
 Usually anything I bake from scratch is uh… er…well, let’s just say you don’t see many pictures of anything I’ve baked on this site.

 Smoked Turkey and File Gumbo Pot Pie